oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 ### Expose some parameters available in VDSM conf to cluster level config

-*   Max bandwidth
+*   Max bandwidth (since this depends on the HW of the hosts and the admin should be able to set it)
-*   Max timeout without convergence
+*   Max timeout without convergence (migration_progress_timeout from conf)
 *   Action when max timeout without convergence reached:
     -   Currently VDSM aborts the migration when the timeout is reached, we should add the support for choose between two actions:
         -   Abort (original behavior)
-        -   Turn to post-copy mode (more risky but guaranteed to converge (or fail))
+        -   Turn to post-copy mode (more risky but guaranteed to converge (if not fails...))

 ### Change logic on vdsm side